ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 ```c
 	pctcpu = (sched_pctcpu(td) * 10000 + FSCALE / 2) >> FSHIFT;
 ```

 This expression:

 * Multiplies the CPU usage estimate by 10,000
 * Adds half the scale factor for rounding
 * Then performs a **bitwise right shift** to scale it down
-* It’s an optimised way to compute `(value * scale) / divisor` using bit shifts instead of division
+* It's an optimised way to compute `(value * scale) / divisor` using bit shifts instead of division

 ### Summary

-In this section, you’ve learned:
+In this section, you've learned:

 * What expressions are in C
 * How to use arithmetic, comparison, and logical operators